recruitiq/.github/profile/README.md

 <br/>
 <br/>

-# AI-Driven Agentic Job Search and Recruitment Platform
+# AI-Driven Agentic Job Search and Recruitment

 🚀 Welcome to **RecruitIQ**, the ultimate AI-powered platform designed to revolutionize the recruitment process and job search experience.
 Whether you're a job seeker aiming for your dream role or a recruiter looking to streamline candidate evaluation, RecruitIQ has got you covered.